A Free Charlotte Mason Math Curriculum Worth Considering

-On the contrary, Gattegno provides parents a gentle path towards mastering mathematics.
-He begins with just the color of the rods, and then moves into number studies once the child understands key structures.
+On the contrary, Gattegno provides parents a gentle path towards mastering mathematics starting from the beginning.
+He begins with just the color of the rods, simple math tasks, and then moves into number studies once the child understands key structures.
 The first textbook covers numbers one through twenty.

 Plus, Gattegno doesn’t bore a child with just adding and subtraction.
-He presents multiplication, fractions and division side by side, and this is not too overwhelming for the child as these math structures are easy to perceive with the use of rods.
+He presents multiplication, fractions and division side by side.
+Because these ideas are easy to perceive through the rods, this presentation of several operations is not overwhelming for the child.

 Preparation for Mathematics